SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 For an example of how to use the ``resultBuilder`` attribute, see :ref:`AdvancedOperators_ResultBuilders`.

-A result builder implements static methods that each perform part of the result builder's transformation.
+A result builder implements the static methods from the ad-hoc protocol described below.
+Because all of the result builder's functionality is exposed through static methods, you don't ever initialize an instance of that type.
 The ``buildBlock(_:)`` method is required;
-the other methods are optional and enable additional functionality in the DSL.
+the other methods are optional, and enable additional functionality in the DSL.
+The declaration of a result builder type doesn't actually have to include any protocol conformance.

-The declaration for a result builder includes type aliases that specify the type of input it takes (``Expression``), the type of a partial result (``Component``), and the type of result it produces (``FinalResult``).
+The ad-hoc protocol for a result builder includes associated types that specify the type of input the result builder takes (``Expression``), the type of a partial result (``Component``), and the type of result the result builder produces (``FinalResult``).
 Both ``Expression`` and ``FinalResult`` default to being the same as ``Component`` if you don't define them explicitly.

-..
-XXX no instance of the result builder is ever created;
-   all of its API is exposed via type members
-   (as a sort of pseudo-namespace)
+Just like you can when conforming to a protocol, you can specify these types explicitly by writing a type alias, or implicitly by the types that your result-building methods use.

 The result-building methods are as follows: